mauricioblum/mauricioblum/README.md

 ### Hello! 👋

-My name is Mauricio and I’m a passionate Full Stack Developer.
+My name is Mauricio and I’m a Frontend Engineer.

 ### :man: About me